MarcDillar/MarcDillar/README.md

 ### Open Mindedness :high_brightness:

 We all only see the world through our own eyes but we need to be conscious that every single person envisions the universe in their own way.
 I am a deeply empathetic person and this is a trait of my personality I cherish.
 Questionning my beliefs, fighting my bias, envisioning situations from the others' perspective is part of my DNA.
-Keeping an open mind helps me not getting stuck in my own thought patterns.
+Keeping an open mind helps me not getting stuck in my own thoughts pattern.

 That is why I value open discussions, where opinions and thoughts can be shared without the fear of being judged.
 I believe in the wisdom of the crowd: difference of opinions is what makes our strength as a collaborative species.